-When nudged to $\delta^{13}\text{CO}2$ (scenario C2) I obtain a rather skewed distribution of $\delta^{13}\text{C}{\text{rock}}^{\text{hypo}}$ (2.7 ± 2.6%) which is wider than the reconstruction from carbonate rock (FigureFig.
-6a).
-The width of the solution is not improving if I revise the nudging strength η_A within reasonable bounds.
-Thus, it seems that the shortness of the $\delta^{13}\text{CO}2$ time series, which covers not even half of one long eccentricity cycle is responsible for this unsatisfactory result.
-The distribution for $\delta^{13}\text{C}{\text{v}}^{\text{hypo}}$ (-4.5 ± 1.7%) in scenario C2 has a slightly larger mean value but is in its width not a lot different from similar to what I obtain in scenario D2 from longer runs and nudging to deep Pacific $\delta^{13}\text{C}{\text{v}}$ but (-5.7 ± 1.9%).
-However, the shape of the distribution for C2 is without a clear maximum well different from a bell-shaped Gaussian curve of a normal distribution (FigureFig.
-6c).
-Starting this analysis initially from understanding $\delta^{13}\text{CO}2$ the available data are not yet covering a sufficiently long period for a complete understanding of the 405-kyr cycle in them.
+When nudging to δ^{13} CO2 (scenario C2), I obtain a rather skewed distribution of δ^{13} C^{hypo}{rock} (2.7±2.6%) which is wider than the reconstruction from carbonate rock (Fig. 6a).
+The width of the solution does not improve if I revise the nudging strength η_A within reasonable bounds.
+Thus, it seems that the shortness of the δ^{13} CO2 time series, which covers not even half of one long eccentricity cycle, is responsible for this unsatisfactory result.
+The distribution for $\delta^{13}C_v^{hypo}$ $(-4.5 \pm 1.7\%)$ in scenario C2 has a slightly larger mean value, but its width is similar to what I obtain in scenario D2 from longer runs and nudging to deep Pacific $\delta^{13}C$ $(-5.7 \pm 1.9\%)$.
+However, the shape of the distribution for C2 is, without a clear maximum, very different from a bellshaped Gaussian curve of a normal distribution (Fig. 6c).
+As this analysis initially starts from understanding δ^{13} CO2, the available data do not yet cover a sufficiently long period for a complete understanding of the 405 kyr cycle in them, although the recently published new data around 340 kyr BP (Krauss et al., 2025) fully support my findings so far, where δ^{13} CO2 ranges between -6.8% and -7.3%, much lower than in scenario SEi but in agreement with my scenario D2 (Fig. 4b).

-As side effect, my nudging approach also increases the G-IG amplitudes in the simulated 13 C cycle in the pre-MPT times.
-In the data and in the prescribed scenario D1-L the G-IG amplitudes in deep Indo-Pacific δ^{13} C have prior to the MPT only been reduced to 75% of their post-MPT size, while in the control run SEi++V6 they have been reduced to 24% (Figures Figs. 1a, 4c).
-My nudging approach increases these pre-MPT G-IG amplitudes to 41% (D2-L) and 32% (D2-P) of their amplitudes during the last 1 Myr, thus partially explaining this feature of the 41-kyr world (Figure Fig. 4c).
+As a side effect, my nudging approach also increases the G-IG amplitudes in the simulated 13C cycle before the MPT.
+In the data and in the prescribed scenario D1-L, the G-IG amplitudes in deep Indo-Pacific δ^{13} C were only reduced to 75% of their post-MPT size prior to the MPT, while, in the control run SEi++V6, they were reduced to 24% (Figs. 1a, 4c).
+My nudging approach increases these pre-MPT G-IG amplitudes to 41% (D2-L) and 32% (D2-P) of their amplitudes during the last 1 Myr, thus partially explaining this feature of the 41 kyr world (Fig. 4c).

-All-together I conclude, that indeed both the carbon isotopic signature of either carbonate rocks or of volcanic CO_2 outgassing might be the process which closes the ^{13}C cycle on periodicities slower than 100-kyr in the Plio-Pleistocene.
-Furthermore, the PGM-to-LGM offset in atmospheric $\delta^{13}CO_2$ and the long eccentricity in benthic $\delta^{13}C$ are potentially caused by the same processes and are therefore related to each other.
+Altogether, I conclude that the carbon isotopic signature of either carbonate rocks or volcanic CO2 outgassing might be the process which closes the 13C cycle on periodicities slower than 100 kyr in the Plio-Pleistocene.
+Furthermore, the PGM-to-LGM offset in atmospheric δ^{13} CO2 and the long eccentricity in benthic δ^{13} C are potentially caused by the same processes and are therefore related to each other.